-From a microbiological point of view, once opened, the product may be stored for a maximum of 28 days at 25°C. Other in use storage times and conditions are the responsibility of the user.
+Unopened - 3 years From a microbiological point of view, unless the method of opening precludes the risk of microbial contamination, the product should be used immediately.
+If not used immediately, in-use storage times and conditions are the responsibility of the user.

-Special precautions for storage Do not store above 25°C.
+Special precautions for storage Do not store above 25°0

-Store in the original package

-Special precautions for disposal
+Store in the original package Special precautions for disposal Not applicable